Tax Offsets: What They Are and How to Avoid One

 If the Debt Is a Student Loan

 Maybe the loan in question has already been repaid, or you’ve filed for bankruptcy protection and haven’t yet received a discharge—your case is still pending.
-Maybe you’ve already made arrangements with the lender to catch up on your past-due payments and you’re performing as agreed, but the lender hasn't reported this to TOP.
+You might have already made arrangements with the lender to catch up on your past-due payments and you’re performing as agreed, but the lender hasn't reported this to TOP.

-In rare cases, the BFS might not have a current mailing address for you.
+The BFS might not have a current mailing address for you.
 Maybe you requested that your refund be directly deposited to your bank account and you’ve moved since you filed your return and failed to put in a change of address with the post office.
-For whatever reason, the notice never gets to you.
-But your refund is less than expected, or it just doesn’t arrive.
+For whatever reason, the notice never gets to you, but your refund is less than you expected—or it doesn’t arrive at all.

 You can contact TOP at 800-304-3107 on business days in this case.
 You won’t get to speak to a real live person, but you can enter information at the prompts and TOP will then tell you if any offsets are pending or have been applied to your refund.

 Unfortunately, not receiving a notice isn’t considered acceptable grounds for objecting to the offset.
-In fact, resistance is often futile.
-Offsets are initiated by government agencies, so it’s unlikely you’ll be able to sidestep one if you honestly owe the debt in the stated amount.
+Offsets are initiated by government agencies, so it’s unlikely you’ll be able to sidestep one if you legitimately owe the debt in the stated amount.

 Tax laws change periodically and the above information may not reflect the most recent changes.
 Please consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and it is not a substitute for tax advice.